cpayal/cadd-workflows/README.md

 - `autodock_env` — includes AutoDock Vina, Meeko, Open Babel, and RDKit
 - `diffdock_env` — includes DiffDock, PyTorch, RDKit, Open Babel, and torch_geometric
-- **Overall** :
-     - DiffDock's poses were much reliable, however some cyclic ring torsions could be improved using GNINA minimization
-     - AutoDock's rigid docking even with a maximum exhaustiveness of 32 did not result in good poses --> AutoDock Flex could be used or UniDock/GNINA/SMINA could be used instead
-          - Other alternatives listed in the summary notebook and the attached summary slide.

 ```bash
 # For AutoDock Vina